aamcmurray/python-projects/README.md

 # Data Structures
 A folder containing practice using different data structures.
+  - IntToBinaryStack: Converts integers to binary using a stack.
   - NumberTheory Stack: Using an altered stack with a method for decomposing its contents to a set to find the sum of numbers divisible by 3 and 5.
   - Parentheses Stack: Using a stack to determine if parentheses are balanced or not.